l3112/Build-a-Dev-Environment-with-Terraform-and-AWS/README.md

 # Build-a-Dev-Environment-with-Terraform-and-AWS
 From MoreThanCertified

- NEW Concepts Learned
+# NEW Concepts Learned
-# space
-aws_ami
+- aws_ami
-# space
-userdata and file n/
+- userdata and file n/
-# space
-AMI searcher in Ec2 Console n/
+- AMI searcher in Ec2 Console n/